AvneeshSarwate/codex/README.md

+## Fork Description

+This is a fork of codex that adds a local web application to visualize all of the various agent events and actions.
+The core Rust codebase is functionally the same, except for sending events to a local node.js websocket server.
+A local web application listens for these events bounced from the websocket server and visualizes them.

+To bring up the visualizer locally:
+1. Start the websocket relay: `cd visualizer/server && npm install && npm run start` (listens on port 4100 by default, override with `CODEX_VISUALIZER_PORT`).
+2. Launch the web UI: `cd visualizer/web && npm install && npm run dev` (served via Vite on http://localhost:4173).
+3. Run the Codex CLI with the `CODEX_VISUALIZER_WS` environment variable pointing at the websocket server (default value `ws://localhost:4100`) so agent events stream into the browser session.

+This is a starting point project to both learn about codex's agent architecture and more generally about how coding agents make decisions.
+The goal is to experiment with interfaces that allow for more transparency around the decision-making process and interfaces to allow for more granular forking of actions after discovering "mistakes" or "errors" in the decisions made.

 <p align="center"><code>npm i -g @openai/codex</code><br />or <code>brew install codex</code></p>

 <p align="center"><strong>Codex CLI</strong> is a coding agent from OpenAI that runs locally on your computer.